simonxiang1/dwm/README.md

   - Control-Alt-Delete to quit dwm and log out
   - All other binds are dwm default (see man dwm)
 - Patches applied:
-  - Swallow- floating windows spawned by a terminal consume the useless terminal to save screen real estate
+  - ~~Swallow- floating windows spawned by a terminal consume the useless terminal to save screen real estate~~ goodbye swallow, sane people use dmenu to open things anyway
   - Pertag- each tag saves information about bar status, window type (floating, monocle, etc) to make tags function more like workspaces
   - Shiftview- allows cycling between tags
   - Autostart- will autostart compton and st by default in this build
   - EWMH- doesn't entirely work but should provide support for things like polybar
   - Centered Master- new window layouts
   - Attach Direction- choose where new windows are spawned, by default in this build new windows will spawn from the top in the slave stack
   - ~~The bar displays Shulk's Monado Arts (斬, 疾, 翔, 盾, 撃) instead of the boring "1 2 3 4 5"~~ Now displays black dots
+  - !NEW! dwm-anybar and dwm-ipc (see [here](https://github.com/mihirlad55/dwm-anybar) and [here](https://github.com/mihirlad55/dwm-ipc) respectively) have been patched in!
+This means we have very functional polybar support, provided you use [polybar-dwm-module](https://github.com/mihirlad55/polybar-dwm-module)

 #### Notes:
-- There are lots of issues regarding the bar in my build of dwm
+- There are ~~lots of~~ _no_ issues regarding the bar in my build of dwm
-  - Notably, polybar doesn't start properly
+  - ~~Notably, polybar doesn't start properly~~ yay
-  - The dwm bar doesn't display any information on the right with xsetroot
+  - ~~The dwm bar doesn't display any information on the right with xsetroot~~ fixed with polybar
-  - Not even sure if the EWMH patch works
-  - I would like for it to display the time, battery level, and maybe weather
+  - ~~I would like for it to display the time, battery level, and maybe weather~~ fixed with polybar
-  - Considering patching dwm-ipc and polybar-dwm-module
+  - ~~Considering patching dwm-ipc and polybar-dwm-module~~ done
-- Xresources compatibility means recompiling dwm on each color scheme switch
+- ~~Xresources compatibility means recompiling dwm on each color scheme switch~~ fixed with polybar
-  - To make this work like intended, I would have to find a way to have dwm recompile without logging out
+  - ~~To make this work like intended, I would have to find a way to have dwm recompile without logging out~~ fixed with polybar
-  - Then I would have to run this each time I run "newtheme", which is a pain
+  - ~~Then I would have to run this each time I run "newtheme", which is a pain~~ fixed with polybar

-- Some patches I would like to apply but am too lazy to figure out:
-  - Layouts: Gapless Grid, Fibonacci
-  - Floating: Exresize, Save Floats, Crop Windows
-  - Tabs (monocle), Movestack or Push, Stackmfact (vertical resizing), Rotate Stack
-  - Manual too long:
-    - Flextile
-    - Cfacts
-    - Stacker
-    - Xtile
+Pull requests welcome!